Investing term

 A label describing an investor's combined tolerance, capacity, and horizon — e.g. Conservative, Balanced, Growth, Aggressive.

-A risk profile is a summary label — Conservative, Balanced, Growth, Aggressive — that blends your willingness to take risk (tolerance), your ability to absorb it (capacity), and your time horizon.
-It translates those inputs into a sensible target allocation.
-It's a starting framework, not a straitjacket, meant to keep your portfolio matched to your real situation rather than your mood.
+A risk profile is a summary label — Conservative, Balanced, Growth, Aggressive — that blends your willingness to take risk (tolerance), your financial ability to absorb it (capacity), and your time horizon into a single description.
+It translates those inputs into a sensible target allocation you can actually act on.

 For example